Charlotte Amalie, U.S. Virgin Islands: Religion

-According to the CIA World Factbook, more than 95 percent of the people describe themselves as Christians.
+According to the CIA World Factbook, more than 95% of the people describe themselves as Christians.
 42% are Baptist, 34% Catholic and 17% Episcopalian.
 There are also Jewish, Hindu and Muslim populations of European, Middle Eastern, and Caribbean origin.

-Historic Places of Worship
+Historic places of worship

-The town's Saints Peter and Paul Cathedral is the episcopal see of the Roman Catholic Diocese of Saint Thomas, which covers the American Virgin Islands and is the sole suffragan of the Metropolitan Archdiocese of Washington (D.C.).
+The town's Saints Peter and Paul Cathedral is the episcopal see of the Roman Catholic Diocese of Saint Thomas, which covers the American Virgin Islands and is the sole suffragan of the Archdiocese of Washington.

 Saint Thomas is home to one of the oldest Jewish communities in the Western Hemisphere as Sephardic Jews began to settle the island in the 18th century as traders and merchants.
 The St. Thomas Synagogue in Charlotte Amalie is the second oldest synagogue in the western hemisphere and oldest under the United States flag.